HarrisonHall/hachha.dev/content/pages/blog/articles/services1/services1.md

 week).
 I usually allocate other pages if I have any other big project ideas I want to explore.
 I usually start the journal with a pseudo-toc which tracks any special pages/events that occurred while using it.
-I store my older notes in a vans shoe box and it is nostalgic to go back and look through it every few months.
+I store my older notes in a vans shoebox, and it is nostalgic to go back and look through it every few months.

 ### News